 How to write the perfect brief

-Following the article we wrote for The Drum, our Strategy Director distills the 12 points it takes to write a cracking client brief or creative brief for your marketing agency or team.
+Following the article we wrote for The Drum recently, here we distill the 12 points it takes to write a cracking creative brief for your marketing agency or team.

 First of all, don’t make it too long.
 But don’t be obsessed with making it too short either.
 Include the information you need to include.
 Each client and project is unique and will likely require a different amount of information than the previous brief.
 Ignore the people who bang on about always wanting a one-page brief, it’s horses for courses.